kubearchive/kubearchive/integrations/logging/loki/README.md

 This will install and configure:

 * The [Logging Operator](https://kube-logging.dev/) configured to send logs from the cluster through `fluentd`
-* [MinIO](https://min.io/) configured to store the 3 S3 bucket needed by Loki to store the logs
-* [Loki](https://grafana.com/docs/loki/latest/) configured to read from the S3 buckets
+* [Loki](https://grafana.com/docs/loki/latest/) configured with built-in [MinIO](https://min.io/) for S3-compatible storage using a single bucket
 * [Grafana](https://grafana.com/) to provide a UI to be able to explore the logs
-* [Vector](https://vector.dev/) configured to send kubernetes logs directly from the cluster to loki
+* [Vector](https://vector.dev/) configured to send kubernetes logs directly from the cluster to loki (if --vector flag is used)

 Run the log generators to create logs:
 ```bash